0xAs1F/getCognitoCreds/README.md

-# getCognitoCreds
+# GetCognitoCreds

-## Simple scripts to get credentials when you get hold of aws cognito.
+### Simple scripts to get credentials when you get hold of aws cognito.